-Q2) Are there any changes included in the renewal for the ChemDesign Operation Permit?
+Q2) Are there any changes being included in the renewal for the JCI/Tyco Fire Products Operation Permit?

-A2) ChemDesign Products, Inc., located at 2 Stanton Street, Marinette, Wisconsin (ChemDesign), holds a Non-Part 70 operation permit last issued on Jan.
-5, 2015.
-Because it was issued before Dec.
-2015 and contains an expiration date, the Wisconsin DNR is required to renew the operation permit.
-The renewal currently under review will continue to be a non-Part 70 operation permit and will not contain an expiration date.
+A2) JCI/Tyco Fire Products LP located at 1 Stanton Street, Marinette, WI (hereinafter "Tyco") holds a Part 70 operation permit last issued on 06/24/2014.
+Therefore, the Wisconsin Department of Natural Resources (hereinafter "department") is required to renew the operation permit.
+Tyco has requested emission limitations to reduce emissions below major source thresholds allowing it to change status and qualify for a non-Part 70 permit.
+Therefore, the renewal under review is for a non-Part 70 operation permit and will not contain an expiration date.

-Even though the permit will not have an expiration date, any future changes to equipment or operations must be reviewed to determine if a permit to construct or modify is needed before making any change.
+Even though the permit will not have an expiration date, any changes made to equipment or operations in the future must be reviewed to determine if a permit to construct or modify is needed prior to making any change.
 These changes, once authorized, will also need to be included in the facility's operation permit through a revision.

-Similarly, if regulations that apply to the facility change or if there are new regulations, the operation permit must be reopened and revised to include any new or changed requirements.
+Similarly, if regulations that apply to the facility change or if there are new regulations, the operation permit must be reopened and revised to include any new or changed requirements that apply to the facility.